dmcglinn/quant_methods/assignments/univariate_models.md

 For each species address the following additional questions:

+* **what patterns did you notice in your visual examination of the data?**
 * how well does the exploratory model appear to explain cover?
-* which explanatory variables are the most important?
+* which explanatory variables does your model indicate are the most important?
+* **are these the same variables that your visual examination uncovered?**
 * do model diagnostics indicate any problems with violations of OLS assumptions?
-* are you able to explain variance in one species better than another, why might this be the case?
+* are you able to explain variance in one species better than another, why might this be the case (statically or ecologically)?